 Training should be part of your organization’s culture, and your employees should understand its value.
 Corporate training shouldn’t seem like a mandatory activity, but more of a beneficial one that is actually useful.
 If your business uses employee engagement videos to deliver compliance training, it’s not going to work.
 Your staff won’t learn because the information is helpful or the skills are valuable.
 They learn because the boss said so.

-6 Ways to Avoid Ineffective Training Videos
+6 Tips to Create Effective Training Videos

 In case you feel your employees are disconnecting from your training content, try the approaches below:

 - Diversify The Delivery With Multimedia